Otaka/MultiTouch-Gestures-Java/README.md

 Adding `-XDignore.symbol.file` to your compiler flags solves it.

-However, this project still has a purpose, I believe, since you can have smooth two finger scrolling.
+However, this project still has a purpose, I believe, since you can have smooth two finger scrolling without any hassle.

 The Apple gesture features don't report scroll events, which are way smoother than the ones you get using a classic `MouseWheelListener`.